You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 Not all reporting is applicable to all contractual arrangements.
 Your contract will specify your reporting obligations and we can provide further details if needed.

-1. Annual Grant Funding Accountability Report
+1. Annual Grant Funding Accountability Report (AGFAR)

 We will provide you with a prepopulated report template each July.
 The report must be signed by your Chair and Treasurer and an auditor’s report needs to be attached.